clojurewerkz/neocons.docs/articles/getting_started.md

 {% gist 32e0da63195ee8f24d22 %}

-### Working with Paths
+### Working with paths

-To perform relationship traversal, use the `clojurewerkz.neocons.rest.paths/traverse` function.
+To perform a path traversal, use the `clojurewerkz.neocons.rest.paths/traverse` function.
 Several predicate functions make it easy to determine whether a particular node or relationship belong to a path:

 * `clojurewerkz.neocons.rest.paths/node-in?`,